hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

    Enhance Details
       Increases the high frequency surface details of the mesh by intensifying the difference between creases and valleys.
+      This filter works similar to the inverted direction of the :doc:`Smooth </sculpt_paint/sculpting/tools/smooth>` brush.
    Erase Displacement
       Deletes displacement information of
       the :doc:`Multires Modifier </modeling/modifiers/generate/multiresolution>`,
-      resetting the mesh to the subdivision limit surface.
+      resetting the mesh to a regular subdivision surface result.
-      This can be used to delete parts of the sculpt or to fix reprojection artifacts after applying a :doc:`Shrinkwrap Modifier </modeling/modifiers/deform/shrinkwrap>`.
+      This can be used to reset parts of the sculpt or to fix reprojection artifacts after applying a :doc:`Shrinkwrap Modifier </modeling/modifiers/deform/shrinkwrap>`.

       Negative strokes will intensify the displacement details,